apache/hudi/rfc/rfc-48/rfc-48.md

 ## Background

-To stitch the log blocks together and to write a new log block, clustering can also be used, but it would not make sense to add replacecommit which actually works at a base file to merge the blocks and complicate the existing logic.
+To stitch the log blocks together and to write a new compacted log block, clustering can also be used, but it would not make sense to add replacecommit which actually works at a base file to merge the blocks and complicate the existing logic.
 Instead existing compaction logic can be enhanced by adding LogCompaction action.
 The schedule and execution of LogCompaction will be similar to compaction but it would create log blocks or files after merging them.